Guseyn/trip-planner/README.md

 Frontend for this app consists of just **one** html page: `static/html/index.html`, where we include script with **EHTML**.
 Also, we are using one simple function to save stations to memory.
 And that's it.
 All the logic, validation for the form and mapping we are doing right in the html.

-I don't need to mention that the same solution in frameworks like React would take lot more `js/jsx` files.
-And I don't need to mention that that solution would look messy and more complex.
+I don't need to mention that the same solution in frameworks like React would take lot more `js/jsx` files and in general it would look messy and more complex.

 # How it works